 Campaign for European Climate Action

-Even though Stay Grounded is an international network, this is a European campaign – targeting some of the few frequent flyers of the world who also cause aviation growth and demand for new airports in other regions.
-But of course, we will apart from this campaign continue our international work.
+Even though Stay Grounded is an international network, this is a European campaign – this is a strategic decision, based on our capacities and the conviction that Global North countries need to be the first to rapidly reduce aviation.
+Of course, we will apart from this campaign continue our international work.

 We plan the following activities:

-- No Fly Pledges: We aim to connect local pledge campaigns that have started in the last year in different European countries, reinforce them, and also create a central campaign platform.
+- Connect No Fly and Fly less Pledges and activate people: We aim to connect local pledge campaigns that have started in the last year in different European countries, reinforce them, and also create a central online campaign platform.
 The goal is to gather thousands of pledges from people stating that they won’t fly next year or reduce flying.
 This can shift the debate about flying, and the high numbers of active citizens can demonstrate to policy makers that policy changes are supported.

 - Incentivize institutions to change their travel policies: We will reach out to NGOs, universities, cities, ministries, trade unions and companies and propose them concrete measures to reduce flights in their institutions.
 Best practice examples will be shown on the campaign platform.

-- Spread common political demands for (infra-)structural changes to reduce air travel and do advocacy work: We are currently debating the most just and feasible instruments to reduce aviation, and in July are organizing a Stay Grounded conference on “Degrowth of Aviation” in Barcelona.
-This conference is not part of this funding proposal – but the outcomes will feed into our future political demands and petitions (like on a kerosene tax, limits to short haul flights, moratoria on airports, etc.).
+- Spread common political demands for (infra-)structural changes to reduce air travel and do advocacy work: We are currently debating the most just and feasible instruments to reduce aviation.
+The outcomes of the Stay Grounded conference on “Degrowth of Aviation” in Barcelona in July 2019 feed into our political demands and petitions (like on a kerosene tax, limits to short haul flights, fostering train travel, etc.).
+The campaign will also boost already existing campaigns that support demands of the Stay Grounded network.